jjainschigg-r/claude-skills-marketplace/docs/operations/tshoot/rhel-9-4.md

-# Known Issues

-This section outlines known issues with Mirantis Secure Registry (MSR), including available workarounds.

-## MSR installation may fail on RHEL 9.4 and later
+# MSR installation may fail on RHEL 9.4 and later

 When deploying MSR in High Availability mode using Helm on Red Hat Enterprise Linux (RHEL) 9.4 or later, installation may fail due to a [segmentation fault in the bg_mon module](https://github.com/zalando/spilo/issues/1039).
 This issue occurs when PostgreSQL is deployed using the `zalando/spilo` image.

-### Symptoms
+## Symptoms

 The failure manifests with the following error messages: